tiga1231/neural_fdm/README.md

 - `radius`: The start radius of the all the generated circles.
 - `num_sides`: The number of segments to discretize each circle with.
 - `num_levels`: The number of circles to create along the tower's height.
 Equidistantly spaced.
 - `num_rings`: The number of circles to be morphed during training.
-Must be `>2` since two of these rings are by defult the top and bottom circles of the tower.
+Must be `>2` since two of these rings are, by default, the top and bottom of the tower.

-### Building a model
+### 2.2 Building a model

 We specify the architecture of a model in the configuration file, which for the most part, ressembles an autoencoder.
 The configuration scheme is the same for any task.